YannCharbon/buildroot-rpi-cm4-with-uboot/README.md

 1. Enable dropbear : make menuconfig → Target packages → Networking applications → Dropbear
 2. Add a password to root user if there is no : make menuconfig → System configuration → Enable root login with password [y] → Root password
 3. It is required to login with the following option because every time the kernel is rebuilt, the SSH footrpint is changed : `ssh -o "UserKnownHostsFile=/dev/null" -o "StrictHostKeyChecking=no" root@192.168.10.3`
+4. The default password for `root` user of the current image is `1`

 ## Permanently add content to rootfs using RootFS overlay